Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Extended Equivalence of Chern--Simons and RT Theories Extended Equivalence of U(1) Chern--Simons and RT Theories)

 From the surgical point of view, this is exactly the expected algebraic framework.
 The previous theorem therefore shows that the RT state-sum expression is not simply analogous to the Chern--Simons path integral, but coincides with it after identifying the torsion group and its quadratic data.
 Hence, the closed-manifold content of Abelian Chern--Simons theory is encoded by a finite quadratic module, namely a finite Abelian group equipped with a quadratic refinement of its linking pairing, as we will show in more detail later.

-After putting together Proposition \ref{prop:power-match}, Theorem \ref{thm:torsion-integral}, and Theorem \ref{thm:CS-Gauss-fixed}, we can understand the Chern-Simons partition function as follows:
+After putting together Proposition \ref{prop:power-match}, Theorem \ref{thm:torsion-integral}, and Theorem \ref{thm:CS-Gauss-fixed}, we can understand the $U(1)$ Chern-Simons partition function as follows:

 Therefore, the closed \(U(1)\) Chern--Simons partition function decomposes into a contribution from the free part of \(H_1(M;\mathbb Z)\), the torsion half-density factor, and a finite sum over the torsion components, whose phases are determined by the quadratic refinement of the torsion linking pairing.
-We are now ready to show the \emph{Comparison Theorem} between Abelian RT invariant and $U(1)$ Chern--Simons theory.
+We are now ready to show the equivalence theorem for the closed partition function invariants $Z^{RT}_{Z_k}(M_L)$ and $Z^{CS}_{U(1),k}(M_L)$.

 \begin{theorem} Let $M=M_L$ be obtained by surgery on a framed link $L$ with linking matrix $\mathcal L$ of rank $\rho$ and signature $\sigma(\mathcal L)$.
 Fix $k\in 2\mathbb Z_{>0}$ and use the normalizations \eqref{eq:MPR-with-insertions} and \eqref{eq:Manoliu}.
 Then, for $L'=\varnothing$,